 There are two options for parking at Triceratops Trail:

 - Turn east onto 19th street heading toward Golden from 6th Avenue, then make an immediate right on Jones.
 That is a paid parking lot (“Jones Lot A”) operated by Colorado School of Mines.
 The trailhead is at the southwest corner of the lot.
 This parking lot (Lot A) is free of charge on the weekends.
+There are two designated parking spots at the trailhead.
+Weekday parking requires payment.

 - If “Jones Lot A” in 1) is full or inaccessible, look for public street parking or go to Mines Park, which is off of 19th Street just on the west side of 6th Avenue.
 There may be parking available on Tangent Way just off of 19th Street (RED ARROWS).
 There is a pedestrian (and bicycle) underpass under 6th Avenue and it’s a short walk to the Triceratops Trail trailhead just off the bike path.
 (BLUE ARROWS)